30 Sep Happy International Translation Day!

 Why on this day, you ask?
 September 30th is the Feast of St. Jerome, the man who translated the Bible and parts of the Hebrew Gospel.
 St. Jerome is considered to be the patron saint of translators.

 The International Federation of Translators has therefore chosen this date to promote the translation professions in the various countries.
-This year’s theme is United in Translation.
+This year’s theme is A World Without Barriers.

 About this theme, IFT shared that “In 2017 we achieved an historical milestone for all professional translators, interpreters and terminologists, with the 71st Session of the United Nations General Assembly unanimously adopting Resolution A/RES/71/288, recognising the role of professional translation in connecting nations, and fostering peace, understanding and development.
 In the same resolution, the United Nations General Assembly declared September 30th, to be UN International Translation Day, celebrated across the entire UN network.“